NixOS/nix.dev/source/tutorials/nix-language.md

   The character string representation of a derivation is the Nix store path of its build result.

   This Nix store path will contain the build result when the derivation is built.

+  It is different from the path of the store derivation, which is the build task for that build result.
   :::

 Example: